Thelonious Monk

 Misterioso (1958)

-player Johnny Griffin is talented, but doesn't fit into Monk's mode
+speedster Johnny Griffin is talented, but doesn't fit into Monk's mode

 the way Charlie Rouse would.
-(DBW)

 Alone In San Francisco (1959)

-A solo piano album, with the loosest interpretations of Monk classics like "Blue Monk" and "Ruby, My Dear" than I've ever heard.
+Solo Monk, with the loosest interpretations of classics like "Blue Monk" and "Ruby, My Dear" that I've ever heard.
 He also includes four standards, and two new originals: "Bluehawk," and the bizarre "Round Lights."
 All the cuts except one were first takes, and he must have been in remarkably good form: the rhythmic invention is outstanding even for him.
-A solo piano album for people like me, who don't like solo piano albums.
-(DBW)

 At The Blackhawk (1960)

-Charlie Rouse swings hard on yet-another live album, with two extra
+Charlie Rouse swings hard on yet another live album, with two extra

 horn players added to the quartet.
-Some rarely-recorded tunes
+Some rarely recorded tunes

-including the new "Worry Later," a great extended version of "Round
+including the new "Worry Later"; a great extended version of "Round

 Midnight" and the CD release has two bonus tracks.
 (DBW)